-WHEREAS, the plan has been publicly noticed in the Oregonian on September 17, 2019, and posted to the Home Forward website; and
+WHEREAS, the plan has been publicly noticed in the Oregonian on September 3, 2020, and posted to the Home Forward website; and

-WHEREAS, on September 10, 2019 Home Forward staff met with members of the Resident Advisory Committee to review the draft plan; and
+WHEREAS, on September 8, 2020 Home Forward staff met with members of the Resident Advisory Committee to review the draft plan; and

-WHEREAS, on September 17, 2019 the Home Forward Board of Commissioners conducted a public hearing on the draft MTW plan; and
+WHEREAS, on September 15, 2020 the Home Forward Board of Commissioners conducted a public hearing on the draft MTW plan; and

-WHEREAS, HUD has requested that the Home Forward Board of Commissioners authorize the execution of its Twenty first-Year MTW Annual Plan.
+WHEREAS, Home Forward's Moving to Work contract requires that the Home Forward Board of Commissioners authorize the execution of its twenty second annual MTW Plan.

-NOW, THEREFORE, BE IT RESOLVED, by the Board of Commissioners of Home Forward that the Chair of the Board of Commissioners is authorized to enter into and execute the Twenty first-Year Annual MTW Plan with the Department of Housing and Urban Development.
+NOW, THEREFORE, BE IT RESOLVED, by the Board of Commissioners of Home Forward that the Chair of the Board of Commissioners is authorized to enter into and execute the twenty second annual MTW Plan with the Department of Housing and Urban Development.

-ADOPTED: OCTOBER 15, 2019
+ADOPTED: OCTOBER 7, 2020